IMMM-SFA/tell/doc/source/user_guide.rst

       - Should cover the entire U.S. (excluding Alaska and Hawaii) and produce demands at an appropriately high spatial resolution for input into a nodal unit commitment/economic dispath (UC/ED) model
     * - Temporal resolution and scope
       - Should produce hourly projections of total electricity demand in one-year incremenets through the year 2100.
+    * - Forcing factors
+      - Projections should respond to changes in meteorology/climate and population.
+    * - Multiscale consistency
+      - Should produce hourly total electricity demand at the county, state, and balancing authority scale that are conceptually and quantitatively consistent.
+    * - Open-source
+      - Should be based entirely on publicly available data and be made available as an open-source model.

 Balancing Authorities
 ~~~~~~~~~~~~~~~~~~~~~